“I was listening to the Lord and to my heart.”

 This is how the Safe Room along the Highway of Tears came about.
 A simple tugging on the heart and, as Bart Plugboer would testify, when you listen, God will use that to do good.

-Bart Plugboer is the Diaconal Ministry Developer (DMD) for Classis British Columbia North-West.
-Last January, DMDs from across Canada met together in Abbotsford, BC, to share with and learn from each other.
+Bart Plugboer is the Diaconal Coach (formerly called Diaconal Ministry Developers or DMD) for Classis British Columbia North-West.
+Last January, coaches from across Canada met together in Abbotsford, BC, to share with and learn from each other.
 During that time, Bart asked for prayer around the “Highway of Tears,” a 724-kilometer stretch of road between Prince George and Prince Rupert in northern British Columbia.
 While this nickname at first may sound like hyperbole, it represents real pain and sorrow that many residents in northern BC have experienced.

 Between the years 1989 and 2006, nine young women went missing or were found murdered along this stretch of Highway 16.
 By 2007, the RCMP had expanded their investigation of disappeared or murdered women to eighteen.
 Local residents maintain that there were, and still are, unofficial and unreported disappearances.
 The debate continues, but the vast majority of people in the northern part of the province believes the disappearances amount to over 30 women, many of which are of aboriginal descent.
 Some even say over 40.